-- Only one instance of the same name may be used in a module. - A class cannot be redefined if instances of the class exist.
+- ♦Only one instance of the same name may be used in a module. - ♠ A class cannot be redefined if instances of the class exist.

-For example, let's make a clone of Dorky_Duck as follows.
-(It's this evil clone that always gets Dorky_Duck in trouble because no one can tell them apart.
+For example, let's make a clone of Dorky\Duck as follows (It's this evil clone that always gets Dorky\Duck in trouble because no one can tell them apart.
 Kids often have clones like this too, and some adults.)

 '''

 CLIPS> (make-instance Dorky_Duck of DUCK)

 [Dorky_Duck]

 CLIPS> (instances)

-[initial-object] of INITIAL-OBJECT

 [Dorky] of DUCK

 [Dorky_Duck] of DUCK ; Still only one Dorky_Duck

-For a total of 3 instances.
+For a total of 2 instances.

 CLIPS>

 '''